arnavgautam/TreeHacks2015/HOLs/HOL-DeployingActiveDirectoryPS/HOL.md

 	_Downloading Publish Settings file_

 1. The following script imports your Publish Settings file and generates an XML file with your account information.
 You will use these values during the lab to manage your Windows Azure Subscription.
-Replace the placeholder with the path to your Publish Setting file and execute the script.
+Replace the placeholder with the path to your Publish Settings file and execute the script.

 	````PowerShell
 	Import-AzurePublishSettingsFile '[YOUR-PUBLISH-SETTINGS-PATH]'
 	````

-	> **Note:** It is recommend that you delete the publishing profile that you downloaded using _Get-AzurePublishSettingsFile_ after you import those settings.
-Because the management certificate includes security credentials, it should not be accessed by unauthorized users.
-If you need information about your subscriptions, you can get it from the Windows Azure Management Portal or the Microsoft Online Services Customer Portal.
+	> **Note:** It is recommended that you delete the publishing profile that you downloaded using _Get-AzurePublishSettingsFile_ after you import those settings.
+Because the management certificate includes security credentials, unauthorized users should not be allowed access.
+If needed, you can access information about your subscriptions from the Windows Azure Management Portal or the Microsoft Online Services Customer Portal.

 1. Execute the following command and take note of the subscription name you will use for this exercise.